New Gold Inc (NGD) Stock: What the Analysts are Saying - News Heater

 NGD) stock’s latest price update

-New Gold Inc (AMEX: NGD) has experienced a decline in its stock price by -3.00 compared to its previous closing price of 1.50.
-However, the company has seen a gain of 4.68% in its stock price over the last five trading days.
+New Gold Inc (AMEX: NGD) has experienced a decline in its stock price by -3.50 compared to its previous closing price of 1.43.
+However, the company has seen a fall of -8.00% in its stock price over the last five trading days.
 Proactive Investors reported 2023-11-13 that Aurion Resources (TSX-V:AU) Ltd has announced results from the scout drilling and base of till sampling programs at its wholly owned Risti property in Finland, which included 3.63 grams per tonne (g/t) gold over 3.2 metres (m) from 41.3m.
 The exploration company also said it has uncovered numerous gold and pathfinder anomalies from base of till sampling program.

 NGD’s Market Performance

-New Gold Inc (NGD) has experienced a 4.68% rise in stock performance for the past week, with a 23.31% rise in the past month, and a 44.06% rise in the past quarter.
-The volatility ratio for the week is 6.99%, and the volatility levels for the past 30 days are at 6.12% for NGD.
-The simple moving average for the last 20 days is 13.72% for NGD’s stock, with a simple moving average of 29.56% for the last 200 days.
+New Gold Inc (NGD) has experienced a -8.00% fall in stock performance for the past week, with a 18.97% rise in the past month, and a 40.52% rise in the past quarter.
+The volatility ratio for the week is 5.66%, and the volatility levels for the past 30 days are at 5.77% for NGD.
+The simple moving average for the last 20 days is 5.02% for NGD’s stock, with a simple moving average of 21.84% for the last 200 days.

 Analysts’ Opinion of NGD